-Psychiatric Residential Treatment Facilities (PRTFs) - PRTFs are facilities, other than hospitals, that provide inpatient psychiatric services to individuals 20 years or younger.
-Ohio's PRTF service will keep children and youth with the most intensive behavioral health needs in-state and closer to their families and support systems.
-This service will be available in-state beginning 2023.
+Psychiatric Residential Treatment Facilities (PRTFs): PRTFs are facilities, other than hospitals, that provide inpatient psychiatric services to individuals 20 years or younger.
+Ohio's PRTF service will keep young people with the most intensive behavioral health needs in-state and closer to their families and support systems.